 We are keen to keep you fully informed as we journey together and so this is a detailed list of what is happening, our approach to the crisis we find ourselves in and how you can get involved or receive support.

 Following the ongoing advice from the government and the Church of England, we are taking the following actions:

 What is happening with church services, events and courses?

-- The staff team will now be working remotely from home.
-This means that the church office is now closed but we will be monitoring emails and phone messages.
+- The staff team are working remotely from home.
+This means that the church office is closed but we will be monitoring emails and phone messages.

 What are we seeking to do as a big church family in this situation?

 - Walk closely with God and find his encouragement and strength and be faithful followers of Jesus and help those around us where we can.

 - ‘Love God, Love People & Make A Difference’ by building family, shining brightly and living courageously.